 This property is specified for sensors of driver/trailer binding.
 If the option is activated, the driver bound to the unit can be unbound from it automatically only if the empty value comes from the same sensor that was used to bind the driver.
 Otherwise, the unbinding of the driver on any sensor results in the unbinding of all drivers bound to this unit.
 The same is for the trailers.

-This property is also applicable to the driver/trailer assignment sensors.
-You can type a custom code in the Separation code field.
-If the code is specified, the driver/trailer separation is carried out when the empty value or the code is received.
+This property is also applicable to the driver/trailer binding sensors.
+You can type a custom code in the Unbinding code field.
+If the code is specified, the driver/trailer unbinding is carried out when the empty value or the code is received.